xyxj1024/xyxj1024.github.io/_posts/2022-01-09-SEED-return2libc.md

 ```console
 $ gcc -m32 -z noexecstack   -o test test.c
 ```

+The non-executable stack countermeasure is exactly what we are trying to defeat!

 Link <code>/bin/sh</code> to <code>zsh</code> to disable the protection by <code>/bin/dash</code> so that our commands can be executed in a <code>Set-UID</code> process: